HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 Headings often have various styles and are frequently misused to visually style a website or mark specific sections rather than structure the content.
 This misuse negatively impacts both user experience and accessibility tools as well as search engines.
 CSS should be used to style elements, not heading tags.

-WCAG mandates that websites offer multiple navigation options beyond the primary menu in the header, as outlined in [Success Criterion 2.4.5: Multiple Ways](https://www.w3.org/WAI/WCAG21/Understanding/multiple-ways.html).
+WCAG mandates that websites offer multiple navigation options beyond the primary menu in the header, as outlined in <a hreflang="en" href="https://www.w3.org/WAI/WCAG21/Understanding/multiple-ways.html">Success Criterion 2.4.5: Multiple Ways</a>.
 For instance, many users, including those with cognitive disabilities, prefer search features to locate pages on large websites.

 Currently, 21.3% of mobile websites and 21.9% of desktop websites include a search input (down from 22.7% and 24.1% respectively in 2022).
 This is not a good trend.